Helping injured wildlife - Who to call

 After calling a wildlife rescue organisation you can:

-1) Remove any threat to the animal.
+1) Remove any threat to the animal

 This includes keeping all people and pets away from the native animal, to minimise stress to the animal for vet transport or until a rescuer arrives.

-2) If it is safe to do so, contain the animal in a warm, dark, quiet place.
+2) If it is safe to do so, contain the animal in a warm, dark, quiet place

 For example, gently wrap the animal in a towel and place it in a ventilated box with a lid, cover the box or container with a towel, and transport it carefully to the nearest vet or wait for the rescuer to arrive.
 Handle the animal as little as possible to minimise stress.

-3) Do not give the animal any food or water, unless instructed to by a vet or WIRES.
+3) Do not give the animal any food or water, unless instructed to by a vet or WIRES

-WIRES has also developed a Free Online Community Course called An Introduction to Australian Wildlife.
+WIRES has also developed a free online community course called An Introduction to Australian Wildlife.
 This course has been designed for people of all ages as an easy introduction to Australian wildlife for individuals and families who are unfamiliar with Australian native animals.

-Finally, you can download the WIRES Driver Brochure
+You may also like to download the WIRES Driver Brochure